Universal Freezing Transitions of Dipole-Conserving Chains

+Before delving into our formalism we present a brief overview of how our results connect with the order parameters just introduced and with previous work.
+In dipole-conserving chains much of the present understanding of the properties of $r_{N,X}^{(d,k)}$ and $\overline{\rho}^{(d,k)}_F$ stems from numerical evidence involving only limited system sizes, due to the computational burden of exploring Krylov sectors in large Hilbert spaces.
+On the contrary, our approach yields both analytical results and efficient numerical methods capable of addressing large system sizes.

-In \cref{sec:strongfrag} we prove analytically that for any $d$, any $\nu < \nu_c$ and any typical family of $(N,X)$ sectors, i.e.~families characterized by $\nu_x=1/2 + o(L^0)$ (\emph{cf}. \cref{sec:sizesymmetrysec}), $r_{d,k}(N,X)$ decays to zero exponentially with $L$.
-For these typical $(N,X)$ families with $\nu<\nu_c$ we can therefore introduce the function $R_{d,k}(\nu)$ as
+In \cref{sec:strongfrag} we prove analytically that for any $d$, any filling $\nu < \nu_c = (k-2)^{-1}$, and any \emph{typical} family of $(N,X)$ sectors (i.e.~families characterised by $\nu_x=1/2 + o(L^0)$, see \cref{sec:sizesymmetrysec} or glossary in \cref{tab:glossary}), $r^{(d,k)}_{N,X}$ decays to zero exponentially with $L$, and hence that these families are strongly fragmented.